qichaozhao/cards/_posts/2018-05-14-potato-lemon-3.md

     def __init__(self, size, num_inputs, type=Neuron, activation=sigmoid):
         """
         :param size: The number of neurons in the layer
+        :param num_inputs: A matrix of shape (i, m).
-        :param num_inputs: The number of neurons or inputs in the previous layer
+            - i is the number of neurons in the previous layer
+            - m is the number of training examples
         :type: The type of neuron to use
         """